jeongwan89/jeongwan89/README.md

 - 👋 Hi, I’m @jeongwan89
-- 👀 I’m interested in Smart Farming and agricuture
+- 👀 I’m interested in Smart Farm and agricuture
 - 🌱 I’m currently learning MQTT and AI for cultivate
 - 💞️ I’m looking to collaborate on Coding and AI Program
 - 📫 How to reach me ; jeongwan89@mac.com